 Do you ever stop and pick weeds or wildflowers from the side of the road?
 Have you ever even considered doing so?
 Discover the beauty of wildflower arrangements.
 Learn how to create stunning floral arrangements with freshly picked roadside weeds.

-Using all these techniques, my plant decor on the blue trunk started out looking something like this in the photo below.
-I started adding height with an old painter’s step stool and placed a plant into a recently found vintage crock.
+Using all these techniques, my plant decor on the blue trunk started looking like this in the photo below.
+I added height with an old painter’s step stool and placed a plant into a recently found vintage crock.
 See more in the Cottage Farmhouse Decor Trending Finds post.

 Then, I dismantled it all and started over…